langgenius/dify-docs/en/getting-started/faq/llms-use-faq.md

 The Claude model does not have its own embedding model.
 Therefore, the embedding process and other dialog generation like next question suggestions default to using OpenAI keys.
 This means OpenAI credits are still consumed.
 You can set different default inference and embedding models under **Settings > Model Provider.**

-### 15. Is there any way to control the greater use of dataset data rather than the model's own generation capabilities?
+### 15. Is there any way to control the greater use of knowledge data rather than the model's own generation capabilities?

-Whether to use a dataset is related to the description of the dataset.
-Please write the dataset description clearly as much as possible.
+Whether to use a knowledge is related to the description of the knowledge.
+Please write the knowledge description clearly as much as possible.
 Please refer to the [documentation](https://docs.dify.ai/advanced/datasets) for details.

-### 16. How to better segment the uploaded dataset document in Excel?
+### 16. How to better segment the uploaded knowledge document in Excel?

 Set the header in the first row, and display the content in each subsequent row.
 Do not have any additional header settings or complex formatted table content.